matt-stack/GodBolt_Examples/README.md

 # GodBolt_Examples
 Learning examples in GodBolt

+# CBuffer Alignment
+In hlsl, cbuffers cannot cross the 16-byte boundary between members.
+If one member were to cross, it is simply moved to the next boundary.
+You need to make sure that your CPU side struct that you memcpy to the buffer follows this rule, the compiler wont do it for you!

 # Template specializations
 Find if a `type` exists in a param pack only using templates logic
 ```